 The second is double identification.
 He sought identification with the example set by Christ, poor and humble at Nazareth, and identification with the people by living a Christ-like life among them, mastering their language and culture, and thus building up trust.
 In his famous prayer of Abandonment: "Father, I abandon myself in your hands, do with me what you will.
 For whatever you may do, I thank you.
 I am ready for all, I accept all, let only Your will be done in me, as in all Your creatures."
-(Ellsberg, 2001, 525)
+(Ellsberg, 2001, p.
+525)

 The third is the witness.
 He wishes to proclaim the Gospel not with words but with one's whole life by living a life of prayer, penance, and evangelical charity so that non-believers could not but be attracted to Christianity.
-Foucauld wrote: "the whole of our existence, the whole of our lives should cry the Gospel from the rooftops...not by our words but by our lives."
+Foucauld wrote that the whole of our existence-our entire lives-should proclaim the Gospel from the rooftops, not through words, but through the witness of our lives.
+(Ellsberg, 2001, p.
+525)

 Apparently, during the first period after his conversion, one principle in his spiritual life was the imitation of Christ.
-(Collins, 1978, 113) He was captured by the love of Christ, a love that could only show itself in perfect imitation through humility, poverty, and abandonment.
+(Collins, 1978, p.
+113) He was captured by the love of Christ, a love that could only show itself in perfect imitation through humility, poverty, and abandonment.
 However, gradually, he seems to have had no desire to engage in the apostolate.
 He developed another principle that was later dominated his missionary spirituality - total self-conversion must take place before any attempt is made to convert others.
-(Minlib, 2020, 133) Therefore, it has been suggested that "Foucauld does not follow the traditional pattern of Western spirituality; rather, his asceticism is of the more kenotic type found in the Greek and Russian tradition."
-(Fremantle, 1950, 171)
+(Minlib, 2020, p.133) Therefore, it has been suggested that Foucauld does not follow the traditional pattern of Western spirituality; instead, his asceticism reflects a more kenosis form, akin to that found in the Greek and Russian traditions.
+(Fremantle, 1950, p.
+171)

 During his time in ministry in North Africa, Charles de Foucauld began to show a greater concern for saving souls.
 However, converts were not his immediate aim.
-He realized that the Muslim people of North Africa were not ready for this step because of their lack of "civilization", and culture and education affected by Islam.
+He realized that the Muslim people of North Africa were not ready for this step because of their lack of civilization, and culture and education affected by Islam.
 Consequently, he wanted to evangelize through presence, the presence of Christ in the Mass and Sacrament, and the presence of Christ in the life of the missionary.
 Following his view, only after the ground had been prepared adequately through these ways should the preaching and teaching congregations, such as the Salesians, Jesuits, or Dominicans, begin the actual work of direct evangelization and conversion.
 (Gorrée, 1938, 74-75) Thus, the faithful in all lands were called to witness their lives so that non-believers would be won for Christ.